Classes

 Bloch skirted leotard or any dance dress of your choice

-Bloch Endura footed tights
+Bloch Endura footed tights or similar

-Bloch Dansoft full sole ballet slipper
+Bloch Dansoft full sole ballet slipper or similar

 For Boys